-As California Wildfire Winds Down, Rain and Winds Create New Fears
+As California Wildfire Winds Down, Rain And Winds Create New Fears

 In Northern California, search crews continue to sift through the burned city of Paradise more than two weeks after the eruption of the fire, which has claimed the lives of 84 people and charred a land area larger than the city of Chicago.